 Application requirements for international students can be found on our website.
-Canadian applicants must submit a Houghton-specific Canadian Financial Aid Application, and all other international applicants must submit an Affidavit of Financial Support as part of the admission and financial aid process.
+All international applicants must submit an Affidavit of Financial Support as part of the admission and financial aid process.

 Students who attended a high school in which English was not the primary language of instruction must demonstrate English proficiency.
 Students may submit a score from the TOEFL, the IELTS, Duolingo, or the SAT.
 Students with a paper-based TOEFL score of 550 or higher, an Internet-based score of 80 or higher, or a computer-based score of 213 or higher may be offered admission provided all other factors are acceptable.
 Houghton will also accept an IELTS score of 6.5 or higher, a Duolingo score of 105 or higher, or an SAT Evidence-Based Reading and Writing score of 500 or higher.